Nik24nk/AniRyuk_Anime_Website/README.md

 **Key features of the Jikan API include:**

-**1**.Anime and Manga Information: Retrieve details about specific anime or manga titles, including summaries, release dates, ratings, and more.
+1. **Anime and Manga Information:** Retrieve details about specific anime or manga titles, including summaries, release dates, ratings, and more.

-**2**.Search Capabilities: Search for anime and manga based on various criteria, such as title or genre.
+2. **Search Capabilities:** Search for anime and manga based on various criteria, such as title or genre.

-**3**.User Data: Access information about user profiles, including their anime and manga lists.
+3. **User Data:** Access information about user profiles, including their anime and manga lists.

-**4**.Seasonal Data: Get information on anime airing in specific seasons or years.
+4. **Seasonal Data:** Get information on anime airing in specific seasons or years.

 ## Features:
 1. **Search Anime:** Users should be able to search any anime or mangas out there on internet.